rshelans/genePermuter/README.md

 # genePermuter
-A repository for all scripts created and used toward the  publication xxxx.
+A repository for all scripts created and used toward the publication.

-##THIS WILL  HAve documentation